 If you’re noticing a constant stream of water flowing from your toilet, it may be because the fill valve is leaking.
 This usually happens when loose fittings are located above or below the toilet.
 The fill valve controls the flow of water to and from the toilet tank.
 A leaky fill valve may cause the water to overflow into the bowl.
 You can address the problem by tightening the valve or replacing it.

 The toilet may consistently run because the flapper chain may be too short.
 Flappers are the rotating device that keeps water from going back up into the tank after it’s flushed.
 The flapper chain is the chain that controls the water level in a toilet.
-If the chain is too short, it will cause the flapper not to seal properly and prevent the toilet from filling with water.
 It is attached to a float valve and can be adjusted by turning a knob or screw.
-The flapper chain needs to be adjusted if it is too short.
+The flapper chain needs to be adjusted if it is too short or replaced if it is broken.
 The optimal length will allow enough water to flow into the bowl at all times and avoid overflowing when someone flushes.

 Your toilet may be consistently running because of a broken flush valve.
 The flush valve is the component that turns on the water to flush the toilet bowl.
 If the toilet’s flush valve malfunctions and doesn’t send water to the bowl, then there is no way for it to turn off and stop draining.
 To fix this issue, you will need to replace the flush valve with a new one.

 The toilet flushes by using a float switch that turns on the water and shuts it off when the water’s up to the top of the tank.
 The switch times out and begins to turn on again, sending more water into the tank.
-If this switch has been faulty for a long time, it can cause a continuously running toilet, and the toilet keeps running and flushing even when it should not.
-You can fix the issue by replacing the faulty switch with a new one.
+If this switch has been faulty for a long time, it can cause a continuously running toilet.

 If your toilet keeps running, it could be because the float height requires adjustment.
 The water level in the tank below the toilet bowl controls how often it drains and fills.
 If this level is too low, the water will drain continually and run through the overflow tube into the bowl.
 This condition can be fixed by adjusting the float height by raising or lowering the float valve.